cedricharb/dicer/README.md

 ### Installation

-1. Clone the repository: `git clone https://github.com/your-username/dice-probability-calculator.git cd dice-probability-calculator  `
+1. Clone the repository: `git clone https://github.com/your-username/dicer.git` `cd dicer`

-2. Install dependencies: `npm install  `
+2. Install dependencies: `npm install`

 3. Set up environment variables:
-   Rename `.env.example` to `.env.local` and update the following: `NEXT_PUBLIC_SUPABASE_URL=[INSERT SUPABASE PROJECT URL] NEXT_PUBLIC_SUPABASE_ANON_KEY=[INSERT SUPABASE PROJECT API ANON KEY]  `
+   Rename `.env.example` to `.env.local` and update the following: `NEXT_PUBLIC_SUPABASE_URL=[INSERT SUPABASE PROJECT URL] NEXT_PUBLIC_SUPABASE_ANON_KEY=[INSERT SUPABASE PROJECT API ANON KEY]`

-4. Run the development server: `npm run dev  `
+4. Run the development server: `npm run dev`

-5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.
+5. Open [http://localhost:3000](http://localhost:3000) in your browser to see Dicer in action.

 ## Deployment

-This project can be easily deployed to Vercel.
+Dicer can be easily deployed to Vercel.
 For other hosting options, please refer to the Next.js deployment documentation.

 ## Contributing

-Contributions are welcome!
+Contributions to Dicer are welcome!
 Please feel free to submit a Pull Request.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+Dicer is licensed under the [MIT License](LICENSE).